zerogtiger/personal-site/public/_posts/nvim_tutorial/basics.md

 ## Goal of this article

-This article will introduce vim keybindings (aka. how to navigate and use the editor).
+This article will serve as a brief introduction to vim keybindings (aka. how to navigate and use the editor) and a shorter, non-interactive substitution to Neovim's interactive tutorial.

-If you would like something that's longer, but more interactive, consider typing `:Tutor<ENTER>` after entering Neovim from the steps listed in the "Keybinding basics" section.
+This article is mainly for those who wish to go fast.
+If you would like to take your time to learn the editor, consider typing `:Tutor<ENTER>` after entering Neovim from the steps listed in the "Keybinding basics" section for Neovim's interactive tutorial.

+Once you've completed the tutorial, feel free to move on to the next article in this series.

 ## Conventions for describing keybinds

 There will be lots of keybindings introduced in this article, shown in the form `...`.
 This suggests that you should press these keys in order.
-For instance, `dF3` means you should press the `d` key, `F` (note the capitalization, either done by `SHIFT` + `f` or `CAPS LOCK` `f` `CAPS LOCK`), then `3` key on your keyboard, in that order.
+For instance, `dF3` means you should press the `d` key, `F` (note the capitalization, either done by `SHIFT` + `f` or `CAPS LOCK` `f` `CAPS LOCK`), then the `3` key on your keyboard, in that order.

 Sometimes, a functional key should be pressed (and held) in a series of keybind.
 Any key in `< >` brackets will refer to that key on the keyboard and not individual letter keys in order.
 For instance, `<CTRL>r` means you should press two keys: `CTRL` and `r` while holding the `CTRL` key, in order.